New Holland Agriculture: Sidewinder

 The SideWinder II armrest is a new command control for T6, T7, T8 and T9 tractor ranges.
 The most frequently used controls have been placed in this armrest to improve ergonomics and productivity.

-Crop ID

-The Crop ID system records information in real time about every bale.
-When the bale passes through the chamber, an empty radio frequency ID tag is applied, and when it exits the chamber, and passes off the chute, the information is recorded by the processor, including bale weight, moisture content, date and time and its GPS location.
-An infrared scanner can then be used to read the tag.

 Synchroknife

 The SynchroKnife drive technology includes a single, centrally mounted gearbox with double knife drive which ensures lateral weight distribution for more uniform stubble height, as well as significantly reducing knife stress and vibration.
 Located under the header floor, the edge of the uncut crop is protected from potential snagging caused by bulky side-mounted knife drive gearboxes.

 Awards and recognition

 In 2014, New Holland released its first ever Class 10 combine, the CR10.90.
 With 653 hp, it is the largest and most powerful combine on the market.
-On August 15, 2014 a CR10.90 set a new world record for combine harvesting, recognized by Guinness World Records, with 797.7 tonnes of wheat harvested in eight hours.
+On August 15, 2014, a CR10.90 set a new world record for combine harvesting, recognized by Guinness World Records, with 797.7 tonnes of wheat harvested in eight hours.

-On April 5, 2017 a CR8.90 set a new world record for soybean combine harvesting, recognized by the Guinness World Records, with 439.73 tonnes of soybeans harvested in eight hours.
+On April 5, 2017, a CR8.90 set a new world record for soybean combine harvesting, recognized by the Guinness World Records, with 439.73 tonnes of soybeans harvested in eight hours.

-New Holland products received many awards and recognitions during the years.
-The most recent ones are:
+New Holland products have received numerous awards and recognitions for innovation in industry.
+Some of the most recent instances include: